jjloomis/adobe-audition-basic-audio-editing/README.md

 ## GitHub

-Fork this GitBook or contribute content on the GitHub repository.
+To fork this GitBook, contribute content, or make suggestions, visit the GitHub repository.

 ## License